elanatframework/Code_behind/doc/route_configuration.md

 }
 ```

+> Note: When the Controller is executed, the sections are created after the Controller path.

 According to the Controller class above, if the path `example.com/home` is requested, the Controller class above is executed and the `Route work fine` string is returned.

 If the name of the Controller class matches the section in the url, Regardless of the namespace, the Controller class is executed.